goteamtim/ioChat/README.md

 6. Open browser and go to http://localhost:3000

 Want to contribute?
-Read the CONTRIBUTING.md file to get started.
+Read the <a href="https://github.com/Billmike/ioChat/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a> file to get started.